Pictures paint a thousand words. Good imagery is enough to provoke emotion and make people feel something.

 However, you can’t haphazardly place images onto your website and leave it.
 You need to think about your imagery and decide what images will be most effective for your genre, message, branding, etc. You must spend time determining what will work best, and then spend time finding these images.

 There are a few aspects you need to keep in mind when finding imagery for your website.

 This goes without saying; your images need to be of high quality.
 They need to be the highest quality you can possibly get them.
-If your images aren’t high quality, your website is going to look unprofessional and disorderly.
+If not your website is going to look unprofessional and disorderly.

-Images that are blurry, pixelated, wrongly sized, etc. simply give off the impression that the whole of the website is low quality, as well as the owner of the website being careless about their website.
-You need to prove to your website visitors that your website, along with your images, is of high quality and that a large amount of work went into the making of the website.
+Images that are blurry, pixelated, wrongly sized, etc. give the impression that the whole of the website is low quality, as well as the owner of the website being careless about their website.
+You need to prove to your visitors that your website, along with your images, is of high quality and that a large amount of work went into the making of it.